Solid Waste Services Department

 Responsibilities include: enforcing policies, procedures, municipal codes, the Solid Waste Design Manual, laws that are designed to improve the quality of life, oversees the solid waste/recycling site permit approval process, land use development process, operational efficiency and effectiveness, and SWS billing.Learn more about Code Enforcement

 Public Speaking and Outreach

 Solid Waste Services staff are available to speak to schools, civic groups, neighborhood associations or Scout troops about solid waste issues.
-Presentations available on:
+Presentations are available on:

 Staff members welcome the opportunity to participate in school science fairs, career days and Earth Day events.
 In addition, a specialist can provide literature or advice to Girl and Boy Scouts working on environmental badges.

 An Education Specialist will tailor a program to meet the needs of any group, from kindergarten students through senior citizens.Recycling Center Tours